McCloudS/subgen/README.md

 Updates:

+22 Oct 2023: The script should have backwards compability with previous envirionment settings, but just to be sure, look at the new options below.
+While I have added GPU support, I haven't tested it yet.
+This script will install missing dependencies by itself, so you shouldn't need to do anything else except run it.

+The dockerfile: The intent now is to run this directly wherever you want without a specialized docker container.
+If you still want to dockerize it, the best way is to download the .py script and drop it in a folder and configure via docker python examples such as: `docker run -it --rm --subgen -v "$PWD":/usr/src/myapp -w /usr/src/myapp python:3 python subgen.py`.
+That is partially the reason I added the STORE_LOCAL_LIBS so you can manage the libs outside of a docker deployment.

 19 Oct 2023: And we're back!
 Uses faster-whisper and stable-ts.
 Shouldn't break anything from previous settings, but adds a couple new options that aren't documented at this point in time.
 As of now, this is not a docker image on dockerhub.
 The potential intent is to move this eventually to a pure python script, primarily to simplify my efforts.
 Quick and dirty to meet dependencies: pip or `pip3 install flask requests stable-ts faster-whisper`

 This potentially has the ability to use CUDA/Nvidia GPU's, but I don't have one set up yet.
 Tesla T4 is in the mail!